artcom/hivemq-retained-message-query-plugin/README.md

 ## HTTP API PORT

 The default port for the HTTP API is `8080`.
 It can be changed by setting the environment variable `QUERY_PLUGIN_PORT` to the desired port.

+## Disconnect clients on extension initialization

+The extension can be configured to disconnect all clients when the extension is initialized.
+This is needed on startup when the extension is used with the HiveMQ CE broker.
+The extension will not add a PublishInboundInterceptor to clients connected before the extension is initialized.
+To disconnect all clients on startup, set the environment variable `QUERY_PLUGIN_DISCONNECT_CLIENTS` to `true`.